Zimbabwe national football team

-The Zimbabwe national football team (Nicknamed The Warriors), represents Zimbabwe in men's international football and is controlled by the Zimbabwe Football Association (ZIFA), formerly known as the Football Association of Rhodesia.
-The team has never qualified for the FIFA World Cup finals, but has qualified for the Africa Cup of Nations five times.
-Zimbabwe has also won the COSAFA Cup a record six times.
-The team represents both FIFA and Confederation of African Football (CAF).
+The Zimbabwe national football team (nicknamed The Warriors) represents Zimbabwe in men's international football and is controlled by the Zimbabwe Football Association (ZIFA), formerly known as the Football Association of Rhodesia.
+The team has never qualified for the FIFA World Cup finals, but has qualified for the Africa Cup of Nations six times.
+Zimbabwe has also won the COSAFA Cup six times.
+The team represents both FIFA and the Confederation of African Football (CAF).

 History

-Southern Rhodesia played their first official match against the England Amateur national football team as part of their tour of South Africa and Rhodesia in June 1929.
-Southern Rhodesia lost their first two matches against England 4–0 and 6–1 respectively.
+Southern Rhodesia played their first official match against the England Amateur national football team as part of the latter's tour of South Africa and Rhodesia in June 1929.
+Southern Rhodesia lost their first two matches against England 4–0 and 6–1, respectively.
 In 1965, following Southern Rhodesia's Unilateral Declaration of Independence as Rhodesia, FIFA requested that the Football Association of Rhodesia reform to be a multi-racial organisation.
-Prior to this only white Rhodesians were selected for the national football team but after 1965 the team became multi-racial.
+Prior to this, only white Rhodesians were selected for the national football team but after 1965 the team became multi-racial.
 In 1969, Rhodesia took part in the Oceanic 1970 FIFA World Cup qualification tournament.
 This was their first attempt to qualify for the FIFA World Cup.
 Contrary to the team being viewed as the representative team of white Rhodesians, the team was multi-racial including black players.
 They were drawn against the Australia national football team.
 Both legs were held in Lourenço Marques, Portuguese Mozambique as the Rhodesian team were unable to get Australian visas.
 Rhodesia drew the first leg 1–1 but lost the second leg 3–1 thus eliminating Rhodesia from qualification.

 In 1980, following the country's reconstitution as Zimbabwe, they played their first FIFA World Cup qualifying match for 11 years against the Cameroon national football team.
 However they lost 2–1 on aggregate after a 1–0 win in the first leg in Salisbury and a 2–0 loss in the second leg.
-Following this, the country passed a law that people who held British passports would not be permitted to hold a Zimbabwean passport, which mean that players such as goalkeeper Bruce Grobbelaar were not selected for the national team for 10 years.
+Following this, the country passed a law that people who held British passports would not be permitted to hold a Zimbabwean passport, which mean that players such as goalkeeper Bruce Grobbelaar, who is considered to be Zimbabwe's greatest goalkeeper,were not selected for the national team for 10 years.
 Following a change in policy that allowed Grobbelaar to play for Zimbabwe, who entered the country on his British passport, Zimbabwe under manager Reinhard Fabisch were one match away from qualifying for the 1994 FIFA World Cup.
 However, they lost their final qualifying match to Cameroon.